spring1843/go-dsa/array/README.md

 import "fmt"

 func main() {
-	var nums1 [2]int
+	// Declare an array with 2 int elements, defaulting to 0. var nums1 [2]int
-	nums2 := [3]int{1, 2, 3}
+	// Initialize an array with 3 int elements. nums2 := [3]int{1, 2, 3}
+	// Print both arrays.
 	fmt.Println(nums1, nums2) // Prints [0 0] [1 2 3]
 }
 ```

 Although arrays are fundamental data structures in Go, their constant size can make them inflexible and difficult to use in situations where a variable size is required.
 To address this issue, Go provides [slices](https://blog.golang.org/slices-intro), an abstraction of arrays that offer more convenient access to sequential data typically stored in arrays.
-When a slice is passed to a function, the head of the slice is replaced but the slice still points to the same data, hence it is possible for the callee to modify the values of the slice and send them back to the caller.
+When a slice is passed to a function, only the slice header is passed, but it still references the same underlying array data, hence it is possible for the callee to modify the values of the slice and send them back to the caller.

 Slices enable adding values using the `append` function, allowing dynamic resizing.
 Additionally, selectors of the format [low:high] can be used to select or manipulate data in the slice.
 By utilizing slices instead of arrays, Go programmers gain a more flexible and powerful tool to manage their data structures.